 Senior Thesis and Honors Program

-For the class of 2022 thesis students, the proposal deadline is Friday, March 15, 2021.
+For the class of 2022 thesis and honors thesis students, the proposal deadline is Friday, March 15, 2021.
 They should be emailed to Sarah and your thesis advisor.
-A second faculty member will read your proposal also, and your advisor and second reader will provide feedback on your proposal.
-The full faculty will review your proposal at the end of the term.
+Your advisor will provide feedback; a second faculty member may read your proposal also.
 Any necessary revisions will need to be submitted by the end of spring term.

 Elements of your proposal